Pager: Design

 Unlike mobile phones, most one-way pagers do not display any information about whether a signal is being received or about the strength of the received signal.
 Since one-way pagers do not contain transmitters, one-way paging networks have no way to track whether a message has been successfully delivered to a pager.
 Because of this, if a one-way pager is turned off or is not receiving a usable signal at the time a message is transmitted, the message will not be received and the sender of the message will not be notified of this fact.
-In the mid-1990s, some paging companies began offering a service, which allowed a customer to call their pager-number and have numeric messages read back to them.
+In the mid-1990s, some paging companies began offering a service, which allowed a customer to call their pager number and have numeric messages read back to them.
 This was useful for times when the pager was off or out of the coverage area, as it would know what pages were sent to the subscriber even if the subscriber never actually received the page.
 Other radio bands used for pagers include the 400 MHz band, the VHF band and the FM commercial broadcast band (88–108&MHz).
 Other paging protocols used in the VHF, 400 MHz UHF and 900 MHz bands include POCSAG and ERMES.
-In Canada and the United States, pagers using the commercial FM band receive a subcarrier, called the Subsidiary Communications Authority, of a broadcast station.
+In Canada and the United States, pagers that use the commercial FM band receive a subcarrier, called the Subsidiary Communications Authority, of a broadcast station.
 On-site paging systems in hospitals, unlike wide area paging systems, are local area services.
 Hospitals commonly use on-site paging for communication with staff and increasingly for contacting waiting patients when their appointment is due.
 These offer waiting patients the opportunity to leave the waiting area, but still be contacted.